MoArtis/RCGMod/README.md

 - "playerOneInputConfigs" & "playerTwoInputConfigs" : Each line can be set to a keyboard keycode (full list just below).
 Remap each action to a new keyboard key.

+- "forceXInput" : Can be set to true or false.
+If true, it might fix some controller related bugs like controlling the two players with only one controller or the controller's inputs being not detected at all.

 ## ** How to uninstall **